kpachhai/elastos-did-auth-python/README.md

 ## How to run
 - `cp .env.dist didauth/.env` and edit didauth/.env to your own settings
+- `pip install -t vendorlib -r requirements.txt`
 - `./run.sh`

-## Developers
-- Build: `pip install -t vendorlib -r requirements.txt`